Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Methods

 The Fornax Deep Survey (FDS) is a deep optical imaging program carried out with the VST as part of the VEGAS collaboration.
 Its main goal is to map the entire Fornax cluster down to unprecedented surface-brightness levels of about $\mu_g \sim 29$ mag arcsec$^{-2}$, thus providing the first homogeneous and contiguous photometric coverage of both the cluster core and its periphery (\citealt{iodice2016}).
 With a wide field of view of one square degree per pointing and multi-band coverage (\emph{u, g, r, i}), FDS enables a systematic exploration of the galaxy population of Fornax, ranging from early- and late-type systems to ultra-diffuse galaxies and low-surface-brightness dwarfs (\citealt{venhola2017}; \citealt{venhola2018}).

 A key strength of FDS is its ability to trace the ICL and the extended stellar envelopes of massive galaxies, which represent direct evidence of the cluster’s ongoing assembly and provide insights into tidal stripping, galaxy harassment, and merging processes (\citealt{iodice2017}; \citealt{spavone2017}).
-Moreover, by resolving faint structural and color gradients across galaxies, the survey constrains the stellar populations and metallicity distributions, thereby shedding light on environmental transformation processes and their role in shaping galaxy evolution within dense environments.
+Moreover, by resolving faint structural and colour gradients across galaxies, the survey constrains the stellar populations and metallicity distributions, thereby shedding light on environmental transformation processes and their role in shaping galaxy evolution within dense environments.

 FDS stands as one of the deepest wide-area optical surveys of a nearby cluster, complementing similar campaigns in Virgo and Coma.
 By simultaneously resolving the brightest galaxies and the faintest dwarf systems, it delivers a comprehensive view of galaxy evolution in clusters and offers crucial observational constraints for cosmological models of structure formation (\citealt{drinkwater2001}; \citealt{capaccioli2015}).
 For further details about FDS we refer the reader to \citet{iodice2016}.
-In the following analysis, we remind the reader that we combine VEGAS-FDS-F3D-M3G data and, for simplicity, refer to the entire dataset as VEGAS.